vkbo/novelWriter/docs/source/int_interface.rst

-In markdown guides it is often recommended to differentiate between strong importance and emphasis by using ``**`` for strong and ``_`` for emphasis, although markdown generally supports also ``__`` for strong and ``*`` fdr emphasis.
+In markdown guides it is often recommended to differentiate between strong importance and emphasis by using ``**`` for strong and ``_`` for emphasis, although markdown generally supports also ``__`` for strong and ``*`` for emphasis.
 However, since the differentiation makes the highlighting and conversion significantly simpler and faster, in novelWriter this is a rule, not just a recommendation.
 The following is therefore the only supported formatting syntax: